 Our English Curriculum

 It is our intention when teaching the English curriculum that our pupils acquire the necessary knowledge, skills and understanding to become lifelong learners and linguists.
 We strive to ensure that all our pupils receive a well-rounded learning experience when reading, writing, speaking and listening which will equip them with the fundamental tools to achieve in school and beyond.
 It is our intention to engage and motivate children as readers and writers and immerse them in the wonders of quality texts to instil a love for reading, a passion for discovery and a confidence to explore their imagination through our text-led English curriculum.
 English is a core subject of the National Curriculum and a prerequisite for educational and social progress as it underpins the work undertaken in all areas of the curriculum.
 The acquisition of language and early reading skills are of the upmost importance to us here at Woodstock CE Primary School and therefore the teaching of all aspects English is given a high priority within school.
 Confidence in basic language skills enables children to communicate creatively and imaginatively, preparing them for their future journey through education and beyond.

 Phonics and Spelling

 The school follows a rigorous and systematic approach to the teaching of synthetic phonics supported by Ruth Miskin’s ‘Read Write Inc’ phonics scheme of work.
 Our school’s approach to phonics establishes consistent practice, continuity and progression in the teaching and learning of phonics.
 We engage in staff training and development to ensure phonics teaching is high-quality.
 In EYFS and KS1 all children receive a daily discrete phonics and spelling lessons.
 We use Read, Write Inc (RWI) materials to support the teaching of phonics, ensuring that we adapt our sessions to meet the needs of all children in class.
-In Years 1 & 2, spelling words are sent home to practise each week.